Acton, London: Secondary schools

-Acton has three state-funded secondary high schools, Ark Acton Academy, Twyford Church of England High School and The Ellen Wilkinson School for Girls, and an independent school, the Barbara Speake Stage School.
+Acton has three state-funded secondary high schools, Ark Acton Academy (formerly Acton High School), Twyford Church of England High School and The Ellen Wilkinson School for Girls.
 Acton was once home to another independent school, Haberdashers' Aske's School for Girls before it changed its site to Elstree, the Acton site becoming the Cardinal Newman Roman Catholic High School.
-Acton also hosts the King Fahad Academy, an independent Muslim school.
-This school was previously "Faraday Comprehensive School" having still earlier been "Bromyard Avenue Secondary Modern School".
-It became one the earliest comprehensive schools under the Harold Wilson government in ca 1962.

 International schools

 The Japanese School in London is in Acton.